 Included Equipment

 The Peak Design Travel Tripod comes with a protective fabric storage case.
-As stated earlier, a mobile phone mount is included, which is a nice feature given the prevalence of smartphones these days.
+As stated earlier, a mobile phone mount is included, which is a nice feature given smartphones’ prevalence.
+For maintenance and setup, the tripod includes a 2.5mm and a 4mm hex wrench and a bushing removal tool for cleaning the inner legs’ components in case they become clogged with dust or dirt.

 Carbon vs. Aluminum

-Which model to buy, carbon or aluminum is probably the most asked question and debate for anyone who considers the purchase of the Peak Design Travel Tripod.
+Which model to buy, carbon or aluminum, is probably the most asked question and debated topic for anyone considering purchasing the Peak Design Travel Tripod.
 After using both tripods extensively, I would say it depends.
 However, most photographers will be happy with the aluminum tripod.
-There is a difference of 300 grams between the two models, which is significant in hand.

-Shop For Peak Design Travel Tripod
+Peak Design Travel Tripod

-Shop for Peak Design Travel Tripod
+Peak Design Travel Tripod

 Travel Capabilities